Connect with others who understand.

 Some people with HCM have an implantable cardioverter defibrillator or permanent pacemaker to help control an irregular heart rhythm.
 If you have either, you may feel more comfortable informing the staff of your exercise facility about your condition.
 You can also wear a medical ID bracelet or keep a special card in your wallet that alerts others to your heart condition if you become unconscious or experience an adverse event.

-Be sure to attend regular checkup appointments and keep your doctor informed about any changes to your exercise plan.
-You may want to start with exercise supervised by a physical therapist.
+Finally, always be sure to get regular checkups and keep your doctor informed about any changes to your exercise plan.
+You may want to start with exercise supervised by a physical therapist or through a cardiac rehab program.
 A stress test that monitors your heart rate during exercise will give your cardiologist a better idea of your current exercise capacity so you can observe changes over time.

 Talk With Others Who Understand